-Onion plants are divided into three catagories: Short Day, Intermdeiate Day, and Long Day.
+Onion plants are divided into three categories: Short Day, Intermediate Day, and Long Day.
 Where you live makes a big difference in the variety you need to plant.

 Selecting Your Onion Plants (Daylength)